 Most accounting and finance professionals find jobs they love.
 But let’s face it.
 Most jobs don’t last an entire career, and the decision to quit your job can come about for any number of reasons: a better job opportunity, a move to another city or your spouse’s transfer, an unreasonable boss, a need for growth or a better salary than what you can get at your current company.

 Just so you know, you’re not alone.
 A Robert Half survey shows more than two in five workers (44 percent) would leave their job for one with better pay.
-Every month, according to the Job Openings and Labor Turnover Survey from the Bureau of Labor Statistics, 3 million workers voluntarily quit their jobs in April, and another 1.6 million were laid off or fired across the country.
+Every month, according to the Job Openings and Labor Turnover Survey from the Bureau of Labor Statistics, millions of workers voluntarily quit their jobs and are laid off or fired across the country every month.